ttktjmt/ttktjmt.com/docs/docs/blog/posts/discovering-the-best-way-to-learn-a-new-language.md

     - Language
 ---

-# Discovering the Best Way to Learn a Language
+# Discovering the Best Way to Acquire a New Language

 Last year, I participated in a Japanese program called Vulcanus in Europe, which involved spending six months studying German at a language school in Germany, followed by a six-month full-time internship at a German company.